rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 Alice's naive query engine could implement this incorrectly so that update queries are also accepted via HTTP GET.
 If Alice executes a query over her address book, the query engine could dereference this link with her session enabled, which would cause her endpoint to be cleared.
-This threat is however not specific to SPARQL endpoints, but may occur on any type of Web API that allows modifying data via HTTP GET requests.
+This vulnerability is however not specific to SPARQL endpoints, but may occur on any type of Web API that allows modifying data via HTTP GET requests.

 **Mitigation**

-This threat should be tackled on different fronts, and primarily requires secure and well-tested software implementations.
+This vulnerability should be tackled on different fronts, and primarily requires secure and well-tested software implementations.
 First, it is important that authentication-enabled **query engines do not leak sessions across different domains**.
 Second, **traversal should only be allowed using the HTTP GET method**.
 This may not always be straightforward,